ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

 Please let me know how you want to proceed.
 ```

-If you've managed to understand what their issues are and explain how you'd address them, you'll get a quick yes or no.
+If I've managed to understand what their issues are and explain how I'd address them, I'll generally expect a rapid reply.

-It's been fairly rare for customers to over-tweak proposals of this sort that I've made before agreement.
-Fairly often I've found they'll want to agree + then schedule a call to add stuff.

 ## What next?